psyked/bootstrapvalidator/README.md

 <a href="https://pledgie.com/campaigns/24885"><img alt="Click here to lend your support to: BootstrapValidator and make a donation at pledgie.com!" src="https://pledgie.com/campaigns/24885.png?skin_name=chrome" border="0" /></a>

-Also, you can make me feel happy by [tweeting](https://twitter.com/intent/tweet?hashtags=javascript,jquery,twbootstrap&original_referer=http://github.com/nghuuphuoc/bootstrapvalidator&text=BootstrapValidator%20is%20the%20best%20jQuery%20plugin%20to%20validate%20form%20fields&url=http://bootstrapvalidator.com) about it and staring the project on Github:
+Also, you can make me feel happy by [tweeting](https://twitter.com/intent/tweet?hashtags=javascript,jquery,twbootstrap&original_referer=http://github.com/nghuuphuoc/bootstrapvalidator&text=BootstrapValidator%20is%20the%20best%20jQuery%20plugin%20to%20validate%20form%20fields&url=http://bootstrapvalidator.com) about it and [staring](https://github.com/nghuuphuoc/bootstrapvalidator/stargazers) the project on Github.

-<iframe class="github-btn" style="border: 0;" src="http://ghbtns.com/github-btn.html?user=nghuuphuoc&amp;repo=bootstrapvalidator&amp;type=watch&amp;count=true&amp;size=large" title="Star on GitHub"></iframe>

 ## Live demo